jasonbayton/11ty/_src/blog/2020/02/android-enterprise-in-11-google-reduces-visibility-and-control-with-cope-to-bolster-privacy.md

 Speaking to EMM vendors the feeling is consistent, those who went out and implemented support for WPoFMD are less than pleased with Google’s abrupt decision to remove an entire solution set.
 The time, effort, and the amount of backtracking that’ll be required after development of documentation, marketing and more of the support for something few vendors adopted can’t be understated.
 Once a source of pride and differentiation, for those who’ve launched support this is now a significant burden.

-<figure class="wp-block-pullquote">> We’ll need to be more considerate in how and when we support features going forward
+> We’ll need to be more considerate in how and when we support features going forward
 >
 > <cite>From an EMM vendor</cite>

-</figure>These vendors now have plenty of work ahead to support this change and avoid a situation where an explicit WPoFMD enrolment doesn’t succeed if attempted in 11.
+These vendors now have plenty of work ahead to support this change and avoid a situation where an explicit WPoFMD enrolment doesn’t succeed if attempted in 11.

 Other vendors yet to implement the deployment scenario are naturally less impacted by it, but it still invalidates the months of work undertaken getting closer to being able to support the deployment scenario.